Sandboxing apps

 Many container runtime tools like systemd-nspawn, docker, etc. focus on providing infrastructure for system administrators and orchestration tools (e.g. Kubernetes) to run containers.

-These tools are not suitable to give to unprivileged users, because it is trivial to turn such access into to a fully privileged root shell on the host.
+These tools are not suitable to give to unprivileged users, because it is trivial to turn such access into a fully privileged root shell on the host.

 However, AFAICT Flatpak apps do support audio.
 What is going on?